-telePendant Bank Select (Normally Password Protected).
+telePilot Bank Select (Normally Password Protected).

 This feature is like having four completely different transmitters in one unit.
 Up to four banks (operational configurations) are possible.
-A fifth bank is reserved for programming, this Bank is not password protected.
 A Bank is a specific configuration of user-defined parameters including:

 System type Frequency Access codes